Rebeccacheptoek/Ebook-store/README.md

 Star Ebook Store

 ## Project Description
 The eBook Store is a web application that allows users to browse, purchase, and download eBooks.
-It provides a user-friendly interface for managing eBook collections, integrating payment gateways, and delivering digital content to customers.
+It provides a user-friendly interface for managing eBook collections, and integrating payment gateways.

 ## Screenshots